-The calendar year coinsurance limit under the Standard Option is \$4,500 for Self Only enrollment, or \$4,500 per person for Self Plus One, or \$9,000 for Self and Family enrollment.
+The calendar year coinsurance limit under the Standard Option is \$4,500 for Self Only enrollment, or \$9,000 Self Plus One and Self and Family enrollment.

-The calendar year catastrophic limit under the Standard Option is \$7,150 for Self Only enrollment, or \$14,300 per person for Self PlusOne, or \$9,000 for Self and Family enrollment.
+The calendar year catastrophic limit under both the High Option and Standard Option is \$5,000 for Self Only enrollment, or \$5,000 per person for Self Plus One, or \$10,000 for Self and Family enrollment.